swabbass/esstam/README.md

 # esstam

  Each bulk is limited to 1k docs

+ <b>NOTE: all are radomly different with different UUIDs for uniqness </b>

  4 threads in pool that simulates 4 loads to index, in the same index! and same type! in parallel